Katie Hobbs

-Kathleen Marie Hobbs (born December 28, 1969) is an American politician serving since 2023 as the 24th governor of Arizona.
-A member of the Democratic Party, she served from 2019 to 2023 as Arizona's secretary of state and from 2011 to 2019 as a member of the Arizona Legislature.
+Kathleen Marie Hobbs (born December 28, 1969) is an American politician and social worker serving since 2023 as the 24th governor of Arizona.
+A member of the Democratic Party, she served from 2019 to 2023 as Arizona's Secretary of State and from 2011 to 2019 as a member of the Arizona Legislature.

 Born and raised in Arizona, Hobbs holds degrees in social work from Northern Arizona University and Arizona State University.
-Hobbs was elected to the Arizona House of Representatives in 2010 and to the Arizona Senate in 2012.
-She served as Senate minority leader from 2015 to 2019 and was elected secretary of state of Arizona in 2018.

-Hobbs won the 2022 Arizona gubernatorial election, narrowly defeating Republican nominee Kari Lake.
+She was elected to the Arizona House of Representatives in 2010 and to the Arizona Senate in 2012, where she served as Senate minority leader from 2015 to 2019.
+In 2018, she was elected secretary of state of Arizona.
+In 2022, Hobbs was elected governor, narrowly defeating Republican nominee Kari Lake.

+Hobbs vetoed over 100 bills in her first five months in office, including measures expanding state immigration enforcement, a bipartisan housing supply proposal, and other regulatory and social policy initiatives, such as restrictions on officials serving as lobbyists.

 Early life, education, and career

-Hobbs was born in Phoenix, Arizona.
+Hobbs was born on December 28, 1969, in Phoenix, Arizona.
 She has a twin sister, Becky.
-A first-generation Arizonan, Hobbs was raised in Tempe in a middle-class family that sometimes relied on food stamps.
+A first-generation Arizonan, Hobbs grew up in Tempe, an inner suburb of Phoenix.
+Her family was middle-class and sometimes relied on food stamps.
 She went to Catholic schools throughout her childhood and graduated from Seton Catholic High School in 1988.

 Hobbs attended Northern Arizona University, where she received a bachelor's degree in social work in 1992.
 She later attended Arizona State University, where she received a master's degree in social work in 1995.

-Hobbs worked as a social worker.
+She worked as a social worker for some time afterward.

 Hobbs was the chief compliance officer for Sojourner Center, one of the nation's largest domestic violence centers.
-She is an adjunct faculty member of social work at Paradise Valley Community College and Arizona State University.

-Hobbs is affiliated with the National Association of Social Workers professional organization.
+She is an adjunct professor of social work at Paradise Valley Community College and Arizona State University.
+She is affiliated with the National Association of Social Workers professional organization.